-All models except Si Check the level on the side of the reservoir when the engine is cold.
+All models except Si and Canadian DX-G with manual transmission Check the level on the side of the reservoir when the engine is cold.
 The fluid should be between the UPPER LEVEL and LOWER LEVEL.
 If not add power steering fluid to the UPPER LEVEL mark.